FOX proteins: Discovery

 The founding member and namesake of the FOX family is the fork head transcription factor in Drosophila, discovered by German biologists Detlef Weigel and Herbert Jäckle.
 Since then a large number of family members have been discovered, especially in vertebrates.
 Originally, they were given vastly different names (such as HFH, FREAC, and fkh), but in 2000 a unified nomenclature was introduced that grouped the FOX proteins into subclasses (FOXA-FOXS) based on sequence conservation.

+The discovery of the FOX gene family and its evolutionary significance was outlined in a 2009 study by Hannenhalli and Kaestner.
+The researchers detailed how FOX genes, originating in unicellular eukaryotes, evolved through gene duplication and loss events to form a complex family in mammals.
+This study also highlighted the diverse biological roles of FOX genes, including contributions to developmental processes such as organogenesis and speech acquisition, and their association with various diseases, including cancer and language disorders.